 Individual States That Restrict Credit Report Use

 A few states have considered, or passed, legislation that provides specific language around the use of credit reports for employment purposes.
 Employers need to be sure that their hiring, retention, and promotion practices fall within these guidelines.
 Below is a sampling of state by state considerations as of September 1, 2011.
 It is important that you stay current on new developments through your HR legal counsel as state and federal legislation is constantly changing.
-Please also be aware that legislation in Maryland and Connecticut will take effect on October 1, 2011.

 - Colorado Active Legislation - The Colorado “Employment Opportunity Act”, Colo.
 Rev. St 8-2-126, will drastically limit consumer credit information from being used for employment purposes.
 The law, which was signed on April 19, 2013, and which will go in effect on July 01, 2013, will be the ninth state law to significantly limit how employers may use consumer credit information to make employment decisions.
 The law defines “employment purposes” to encompass evaluation of a person for “employment, hiring, promotion, demotion, reassignment, adjustment in compensation level, or retention.”
 Effective July 01, 2013, Colorado employers may only use consumer credit information for employment purposes if: “The employer is a bank or financial institution; the report is required by law; or the report is substantially related to the employee’s current or potential job and the employer has a bona fide purpose for requesting or using information in the credit report that is substantially related to the employee’s current or potential job and is disclosed in writing to the employee.”